rajexcited/personal-finance-ui/test-cases/settings/purchase-type/add-purchase-type-tc2.md

    - **Tags:** `stationery, office` and counter is 2/10
 5. User clicks on the `Save` button.
 6. Verify the new purchase type is added to the list with the correct details.
+7. Verify `View` button next to `Office Supplies` row is displayed
+8. User clicks on `View` button for `Office Supplies`. verify details shown.
-7. User navigated `add purchase` page
+9. User navigated `add purchase` page
-8. Verify `Office supplies` exists in `purchase type` dropdown
+10. Verify `Office supplies` exists in `purchase type` dropdown

 ## Expected Outcome: